eq-without-hash (PLW1641)

 method implicitly set to None

-, regardless of if a super class defines
+, regardless of if a superclass defines

 __hash__

-of a set.
+members of a set.

 Example